Courtesy Overdraft Protection

-- Privilege Pay may be discontinued if you default on any loan or other obligation to Desert Financial, your account becomes subject to any legal or administrative order or levy, or if you fail to maintain your account in good standing by not bringing your account to a positive balance within thirty (30) days of the initial overdraft date.
+- Privilege Pay may be suspended if you default on any loan or other obligation to Desert Financial, your account becomes subject to any legal or administrative order or levy, or if you fail to maintain your account in good standing by not bringing your account to a positive balance within thirty (30) days of the initial overdraft date.

 - Desert Financial authorizes and pays transactions using the available balance in your account.
 Desert Financial may place a hold on deposited funds in accordance with the Funds Availability policy as stated in the most recent Statements of Terms, Conditions and Disclosures, which will reduce the amount of your available balance.
 The available balance for checks, ACH items, and recurring debit card transactions is comprised of the ledger balance, less any holds on deposited funds and any debit card holds, plus the amount of the Privilege Pay limit and any available overdraft protection.
 The available balance for ATM and everyday debit card transactions on accounts with Standard Coverage is the ledger balance, less any holds on deposited funds and any debit card holds, plus any available overdraft protection, but does NOT include the Privilege Pay Limit.
 For accounts with Full Coverage, the Privilege Pay Limit is included in the available balance for authorizing ATM and everyday debit card transactions.
-If the available balance is not sufficient to cover a transaction, any available overdraft protection source and/or the amount of the Privilege Pay limit, may be used to authorize and pay a transaction.

 - Desert Financial will place a hold on your account for any authorized debit card transaction until the transaction settles (usually within two business days) or as permitted by card network rules.
 In some cases, the hold may exceed the amount of the transaction.
 When the hold ends, the funds are released and returned to the available balance in your account.
 If your account is overdrawn after the held funds are added to the available balance and the transaction is posted to the available balance, a Paid NSF Fee may be assessed.